 C.2.6.
 Radial transmission lines

 A Radial transmission line is defined as a single line that has one transmission source, serves load, and does NOT tie to any other transmission source (line or substation).
 Unlike load served from a network transmission line having two sources where a downed conductor or structure can be sectionalized for load to be served before repairs are completed, load served from a single source radial transmission line cannot be reenergized until all repairs to the line are completed.
-Accordingly, loading on single source radial transmission lines will be limited to the following:
+Accordingly, loading on single source radial transmission lines will generally be limited to the following:

 100 MW Maximum